rust-lang/blog.rust-lang.org/posts/inside-rust/2021-01-26-ffi-unwind-longjmp.md

----
-layout: post
-title: "Rust & the case of the disappearing stack frames"
-author: Kyle Strand
++++
+layout = "post"
-description: "introducing an exploration of how `longjmp` and similar functions can be handled in Rust"
-team: the FFI-unwind project group <https://www.rust-lang.org/governance/teams/lang#wg-ffi-unwind>
+title = "Rust & the case of the disappearing stack frames" author = "Kyle Strand" description = "introducing an exploration of how `longjmp` and similar functions can be handled in Rust" team = "the FFI-unwind project group <https://www.rust-lang.org/governance/teams/lang#wg-ffi-unwind>"
----
++++

 Now that the [FFI-unwind Project Group][proj-group-gh] has merged [an RFC][c-unwind-rfc] specifying the `"C unwind"` ABI and removing some instances